 How to set up a streaming event

 TicketCo Media Services provides you with a paywall and authentication wall for your streaming events.
-For more information about this product, see our sales pages here.
-This guide will give you a good overview of how to connect your broadcast to TicketCo, but if you are after a more thorough walkthrough, please check out our TMS Welcome Pack.
+For more information about this product, see our start pages here.
+This guide will give you a good overview of how to connect your broadcast to TicketCo, but if you are after a more thorough walk through, please check out our TMS Welcome Pack.

-- A TicketCo account with streaming feature activated (if you are unsure whether this is activated, send us an email to support@ticketco.net).
+- A TicketCo account with streaming feature activated (if you are unsure whether this is activated, get in touch with support@ticketco.net).

 - A stable 12 Mbps upload connection.
 It's recommended that you have dedicated line for this as other devices and users on the same network can lead to reduced quality and lag on your stream.